 With an advocacy program, your organization can offer added-value for your members while simultaneously positively impacting issues and constituencies important to your industry and members.
 By giving members an advocacy outlet, you can expand your reach while creating stronger bonds with your current members.

 Building an advocacy program for your members is easy—when you have the right tools.
 Similar to a volunteer program, an advocacy program asks members to help with certain projects or initiatives.
 But while a volunteer program usually calls on members to help with association-specific tasks—like helping at an event—an advocacy program calls on members to help with tasks that further the association or the industry at large.
 These can mean giving members the power to initiate big, important changes—which, unfortunately, can also require big, consuming time commitments.

 And that’s where micro-advocacy programs can help.

-The Vacation Rental Management Association (VRMA) (not a Higher Logic client) has an excellent micro-advocacy program.
+The Vacation Rental Management Association (VRMA) has an excellent micro-advocacy program.
 In the short term rental/vacation-rental world, local policy can make or break a region’s market.
 Unfortunately, it’s tough for an association to constantly advocate on an extremely local level—especially since they have members around the world.